irenatfh/CRSSANT/README.md

 # CRSSANT: Computational RNA Secondary Structure Analysis using Network Techniques

-CRSSANT is an analysis pipeline for sequencing data that were produced using the PARIS assay described in [Lu et al., Cell 2016](https://www.sciencedirect.com/science/article/pii/S0092867416304226).
+CRSSANT is an analysis pipeline for sequencing data produced using the PARIS assay described in [Lu et al., Cell 2016](https://www.sciencedirect.com/science/article/pii/S0092867416304226).
 CRSSANT automates the process of grouping sequencing reads into duplex groups (DGs), and tests the DGs to find potential secondary structures.

 ## Getting Started